Programs & Courses

 EDU 413 - The Arts: Music and Visual Arts (3.0 credits)

-This course consists of two modules: One dealing with music in which the place of music in today’s Reformed Christian classroom is explored, with an emphasis on developing the student’s skills in learning and teaching music at Primary/Junior or Junior/Intermediate.
+This course consists of two modules: One dealing with music in which the place of music in today’s Reformed Christian classroom is explored, with an emphasis on developing the teacher candidate’s skills in learning and teaching music at P/J or J/I area of concentration.
 Music theory and music history are reviewed, and teaching strategies based on the Kodaly and Orff methods are introduced.
 Practice in leading singing and in playing the recorder is provided.

-The second module acquaints students with the language of art, explores art in its variety of forms, and investigates a wide variety of materials and equipment.
-This course aims to equip teacher candidates with the knowledge and skills to teach Primary/Junior or Junior/Intermediate art with confidence and imagination, fostering in their students a greater appreciation for the aesthetic dimensions of God’s creation.
+The second module acquaints students with the language of the visual arts, explores a variety of forms, and investigates a wide variety of materials and equipment.
+This course aims to equip teacher candidates with the knowledge and skills to teach art with confidence and imagination in their P/J or J/I area of concentration, fostering in their students a greater appreciation for the aesthetic dimensions of God’s creation.

 500 - Culture, Ethics, and Worldview Studiessional Studies